owengretzinger/gitreadme/README.md

 ### Key Features

 - **AI-Powered README Generation:** Generates README files using AI that understands your codebase.
-- **Architecture Diagram Generation:** Creates architecture diagrams to visualize the structure of your project.
-- **Integration with Vertex AI:** Leverages Google Cloud Vertex AI for AI-powered features.
-- **Next.js Frontend:** Modern and responsive user interface built with Next.js.
-- **TRPC API:** Type-safe API communication between frontend and backend.
+- **Customizable Templates:** Allows users to select from a variety of README templates to customize the look and feel of their README files.
+- **File Exclusion:** Allows users to exclude specific files from the analysis process to reduce token count and improve accuracy.
+- **Additional Instructions:** Allows users to provide additional instructions to the AI to further customize the generated README files.
+- **Rate Limiting:** Implements rate limiting to prevent abuse and ensure fair usage for all users.
-- **Authentication:** Secure user authentication using NextAuth.js and Google Provider.
+- **User Authentication:** Secure user authentication using NextAuth.js and Google Provider.
+- **Dashboard:** Allows users to view and manage their generated README files.

 ## Architecture